kokog78/ibello-gradle-plugin/README.md

   - `java`: you can specify the java package name of your glue-code here as a string.
   - `featuresDir`: you can specify the directory of your feature files if it is not the default one (the `features` subdirectory of you project).

+The testing tasks are always using the classpath and dependencies of the current gradle project.
+If the `directory` parameter is specified then only the non-classpath related files (ibello configurations, feature files, test data files, ...) are used from that directory.
+If there are java classes and other dependencies in that referenced directory then they also should be defined in the current gradle project.

 Example:

 ```groovy